mahlikag/Capstone_Code_Final/README.md

 Once you run the Netowrks file in anaconda, you should see:

 * a total of 10 graphs, one for each of the 10 years of study of the clusters

+## Latent Growth Curve

+**Friendly Reminder:** Before running the R file, make sure you have the '2007-2016.xlsx' file downloaded in the Data folder.

+Once you run the LatentGrwothCurve.R file:

+* a print out ofthe summary statistics for the LGC model analysis of Aggravated Assault and Robbery.
+As well as a LGC plot for the two types of crimes.

+## App

+Once you run the App file:

+* a pop-up app that allows you to navigate through the previously discussed topics.

 # Tests